AustralianBioCommons/doc_guidelines/workflows.md

 # Benchmarking

 ```
-Benchmarking for a specific infrastructure should go into a 30_benchmarking_[benchmarking-activity-name].md template.
+Benchmarking for a specific infrastructure should go into a benchmarking template.

 Currently in development!!!
 ```